g-k/circle-editor/README.md

 http://blog.matthen.com/post/53438334849/a-simple-animation-showing-how-connecting-points
 http://beesandbombs.tumblr.com/post/48795316394/secrets-of-the-universe

-Controls:

-Click and drag to draw to orbit radius

-ctrl+z to undo
-shift+ctrl+z to redo (if nothing has been drawn) space to pause/resume

 TODO:

-* only connect/disconnect when paused? (connections as separate layer?)
+* only connect/disconnect when paused with snapping? (connections as separate layer? mori or oplog?)
 * save and reload? (serialize circles and connections and use data url?)
 * export to gif?
 * where to start the orbiter?